STOP & SCRAP UNIVERSAL CREDIT

 Tax credit claimants with outstanding overpayments should therefore ensure that they dispute recovery within three months, or request a mandatory reconsideration/appeal against the entitlement decision within one month, or if late give reasons.
 These should continue to be dealt with by HMRC, and the debt should not be recovered from UC while the dispute or appeal is ongoing.
 Read the Government response (page 12).
 (CPAG Tax Credits & Early Years Bulletin, April 2018)

 Change of Address and Universal Credit

 From SUWN: “Craig and Haley had also been told that they had to move to Universal Credit.
 In their case the only change in their circumstances was a change of address.
 We told them that this should not require them to change benefit, and that there was an article about a court case that demonstrated this (see quote below).
 And we advised them to get help arguing the point.”
 If you need help arguing the point above, please contact us at ECAP for help.

 From Leigh Day lawyers “The regulations state that a change of address within a full-service Universal Credit area can be dealt with by simply recording a change of circumstances; it does not require the recipient to make a new claim for Universal Credit.”

 Benefits abolished for sick & disabled claimants:

-- severe disability premium (SDP) and enhanced disability premium (EDP)
+- Enhanced disability premium (EDP)

-[Last updated: April 2018]
+[Last updated: November 2018]